 To whom will my health information be disclosed (shared)?

-List below the names of the person(s), entities, organizations, or class of persons, to whom Spectrum Health will disclose identifiable study data.
+List below the names of the person(s), entities, organizations, or class of persons, to whom Corewell Health will disclose identifiable study data.

 The health information listed above that we collect for this study will be disclosed (shared) to the following people and organizations in order to conduct this research and/or audit/validate the study: